mtlynch/mtlynch.io/content/posts/nix-fuzz-testing-1/index.md

 I only want to run `pdftotext`, so I only need CMake and FreeType.

 Building a complex tool from source is usually a painful process.
-I want to build tool A, but it depends on library X, so I have to figure out how to install library X. It turns out library X depends on libraries Y and Z, so I have to figure out how to install them, and so on.
+I want to build tool A, but it depends on library X, so I have to figure out how to install library X. It turns out library X depends on libraries Y and Z, so I have to figure out how to install those, and so on.

 Nix radically simplifies the process of building from source in two ways: